-A full review of the GAP portfolio is regularly carried out and there are no material risk concentrations.
-MICL underwrites a broad portfolio of vehicles and drivers across the UK and products are distributed by a variety of dealers.
-MICL's exposure to GAP was not a material part of its overall underwriting portfolio as at 31st December 2017 (2016: not material).
+A full review of the GAP and ACT portfolios is regularly carried out and appropriate underwriting action taken.
+There are no material risk concentrations.
+MICL underwrites a broad portfolio of vehicles and drivers across the UK and products are distributed by a variety of dealers and intermediaries.